 Preconceptions of Geneva can often paint the city – not wholly unfairly – as pricey, fastidious and full of international deal brokers.
-But if you might therefore expect its centre to be a neat grid of office buildings, so it’s rather nice to instead find a jumbled hill of cobbled squares and random stone stairways.
-Its historic core – the small but endearing Place du Bourg-de-Four – is a fine place to start the day.
-The surrounding streets are sedate this early in the morning, hiding quiet fountains, antique shops and atmospheric nooks.
+But if you might therefore expect its centre to be a rigid grid of global offices, it comes as a pleasant surprise to instead find a jumbled hill of cobbled squares and plunging stone stairways.
+Its historic ninth-century core – the small but atmospheric Place du Bourg-de-Four – is a fine place to start the day.
+The surrounding lanes are sedate this early in the morning, hiding bric-a-brac shops, pretty fountains and winding sidestreets.
 You’ll find some great old brasseries and cafés, interspersed in contemporary Genevan fashion by sushi joints and electronics stores.
-Grab a coffee at La Clémence (Place du Bourg-de-Four 20, 022 312 2498), still known as a hangout for thinkers and creatives, and drawing a decent-sized crowd from early in the morning.
+Grab a coffee at Café du Bourg-de-Four (Place du Bourg-de-Four 13, 022 311 9076), open from 7am throughout the week.
+It’s been open since the 1870s and still has a warm, woody feel.

-1500-1700.
 Geneva isn’t exactly renowned for its bargains, but such a triviality doesn’t seem to make shopping any less popular.
-Rue du Rhône is where to come for the really top-end stuff, and even window-shopping can be fun, but if you’re not a fan of buzz-to-enter boutiques or cripplingly pricey watches, there’s more atmosphere on some of the other Rues Basses (the collective name given to Geneva’s main shopping streets).
-Those on a sweet-toothed mission should call in at Du Rhône Chocolatier (Rue de la Confédération 3, 022 311 5614) – since opening for business in 1875, its doors have welcomed everyone from Churchill to JFK.
-For more eclectic needs, the flea market on Plaine de Plainpalais – held on Wednesdays and Saturdays, as well as the first Sunday of each month – throws up paintings, books, records and a thousand other things besides.
+Rue du Rhône is where to come for the really top-end stuff, and even window-shopping can be fun, but if you’re not a fan of buzz-to-enter boutiques or cripplingly pricey watches, head instead to the flea market on Plaine de Plainpalais – held on Wednesdays and Saturdays, as well as the first Sunday of each month – which throws up paintings, books, records and a thousand other things besides.
 Close by, those on a sweet-toothed mission should call in at the elegant Christophe Berger (Avenue Henri-Dunant 16, 022 329 1202) – it’s part tea room, part patisserie and part chocolaterie.

-After 2100.
 Round the day off in the bohemian quarter of Carouge, to the southwest of the city centre.
 The comfily designed Bar du Nord (Rue Ancienne 66, 022 342 3820) offers a selection of more than 300 whiskies for a nightcap, staying open until around 2am at weekends.
-Not far away, Le Chat Noir (Rue Vautier 13, 022 307 1040) plays funk, electro and hip-hop to a lively clientele.
-Back in town, the N’vY bar at the newly opened hotel of the same name (Rue Richemont 18, 022 544 6666) has a mixologist, a DJ and appropriately modish décor.
+Not far away, Qu’Importe (Rue Ancienne 1, 022 342 1525) offers a different kind of vibe, with wine the main focus.
+Back in town, the N’vY bar at the recently opened hotel of the same name (Rue Richemont 18, 022 544 6666) has a mixologist, a DJ and arty, on-trend décor.

 Written by World Travel Guide.